IamIamI/DamageMasker/README.md

 Double stranded (```-s D```):		This will assume damage presents itself as both Ts on 5' side and As on 3' sides forward mapped reads, and As on the 5' side and Ts on the 3' side of reverse mapped reads.
 > [!CAUTION]
-> When combining this with Hardmasking, expect a complete loss of As and Ts, and should likely not be used.
+> When combining this with Hardmasking, expect a 50% data loss (complete loss of As and Ts), and should likely not be used.

 <br><br/>
 **Read Filtering:**\